loadsys/cakephp-codesniffer/README.md

 * Namespaces are mandatory for classes.
 * Short array syntax is mandatory.
-* Final commas in multi-line arrays are mandatory (soon).
+* Final commas in multi-line arrays are mandatory.

 ## Installation